Engee documentation

 Description

-Block Variable Selector extracts a subset of rows or columns from the input matrix u of size M by N on each input port.
-The number of input and output ports is set in the Number of input signals parameters.
+Block Variable Selector extracts a subset of rows or columns from the input matrix size on on each input port.
+The number of input and output ports is set in the parameter Number of input signals.

-If an element of the index vector references a non-existent row or column of the input signal, the block performs the action you specify with the Invalid index parameters.
+If an element of the index vector refers to a non-existent row or column of the input signal, the block performs the action that you specify using the parameter Invalid index.

-If the index vector elements are of data type Bool, the block performs logical indexing.
-Check the Fill empty spaces in outputs (for logical indexing) parameters to use the Fill values parameter.
+If the elements of the indexing vector have a data type Bool, the block performs logical indexing.
+Select the option checkbox Fill empty spaces in outputs (for logical indexing) to use the parameter Fill values.
 These values are added to the output signal to make its length equal to the length of the input elements.

 Ports